mlcs/mlcs.github.io/research/projects.md

 ![SSTA-2016](/img/ssta_elnino_2016.png){: style="float: right"}

-### Analyzing the Global Monsoon System
+### Analyzing the Monsoon Dynamics by Complex Networks
 #### [Felix Strnad](https://machineclimate.de/people/strnad/)

 Analyzing rainfall events reveals areas on every continent that reveal similar behaviour: Heavy rainfalls during metereological summer and drier conditions during metereological winter.
 These areas are labelled as monsoon systems.
-According to (Wang and Ding, 2008) the various monsoon areas can be identified as regions where local summer minus winter precipitation exceeds 2 mm/day and summer accounts for at least 55% of the annual total precipitation.
-Principal component analysis of global divergent circulation (Trenberth et al., 2000) suggests not to treat different monsoon systems as isolated subsystems of regional scale but to acknowledge them as one global phenomena.
-In the last years, this phenomena has emerged as the concept of the Global Monsoon (GM), a global-scale solstitial mode that drives the annual variation of tropical and subtropical precipitation.
+In the last years, the phenomena has emerged as the concept of the Global Monsoon (GM), a global-scale solstitial mode that drives the annual variation of tropical and subtropical precipitation.
 However, its underlying dynamical behavior and interconnections to other global scale weather systems is so far not fully understood.
 We want to investigate the